Let's talk about Kent Libraries

 • Friendship and a love of reading

-by Barb, over 2 years ago
+by Barb, almost 3 years ago

 I worked for Kent libraries for a few years, and it was the best job I ever had.
 I made very good friends there, and working with other people who also loved books and reading was perfect.
 Talking to customers, and helping them with their search for different books was always fun, and very rewarding when we found an obscure one.
 Books are a wonderful panacea for the troubles that surround us now, and libraries a perfect source of endless reading material.